7+ Stomach Ulcer Symptoms To Be Aware Of

 - Avoid sweets and desserts such as chocolate or caramels.

 - Avoid sugary drinks or treats.

 - Limit your consumption of coffee and avoid alcohol.

 - Avoid organ meat such as kidney and hearts.

 - Avoid spicy foods.

 Foods to indulge in

-Alcaline greens, such as spinach, artichokes, endives, mushrooms, cauliflower, lettuce and squash, are wonderful for your belly.
+Alkaline greens, such as spinach, artichokes, endives, mushrooms, cauliflower, lettuce, and squash, are wonderful for your belly.
 Try putting oregano on your food for a flavorful and healthy treat.

 Teas of mint, thyme, lemon balm, licorice, and gentian are also recommended.
 One lukewarm cup twice a day after food, will help put your stomach at ease.